RobSpectre/Talks-Old/README.md

-#  Open Source Television - a talk about how Boxee gives and gets from FOSS.
+# Rob's talks - A bunch of Rob's talks, now with tender git flavor.

+## Boxee for Hackers - a quick technical intro for folks who want to hack on Boxee.

-## Summary
+### Summary

-This Boxee app delivers Rob's talk given at the Southern California Linux Expo in 2011 (SCALE9x).
+This Boxee app delivers Rob's talk given at hackathons and other developer centric events, like NYC Python or hackNY.

-## Installation
+### Installation

 <ol>
 <li>Check out project.</li>
 <li>Copy "client" folder to ~/.boxee/UserData/apps.</li>